tbgicgeb/DriverFuse-2/README.md

 that are mapping to genomic coordinates of input fusion genes.

 Driver\_domain provides genomic feature annotation tools for driver fusion gene.
-Exploring domain level landscape of fusion gene is important to identify gene role in cancer progression.
+Exploring te domain-level landscape of fusion gene is important to identify gene role in cancer progression.

 ## Installation